-As an athlete Seb’s talent and commitment earned twelve world records and two Olympic gold medals; the story of his early rivalry is set for cinema release in 2015.
+As an athlete Seb’s talent and commitment earned twelve world records and two Olympic gold medals.
 In presentations Seb shares the lessons from leading the most successful Games in modern times.
 He highlights the need to be seen to deliver on your vision, to put together a resilient team from diverse backgrounds, to communicate pre-emptively and to leave nothing at all to chance.

 Seb first made his name as one of the greatest athletes of his generation.
 He set twelve world records over four distances, achieving four golds and three silver medals in the Olympics and European Championships.
 He tells the story in his autobiography, Running My Life.
 Talking about the setbacks as well as victories, he shows how he beat the competition by facing down everything in training: “You don’t become a champion by turning up and hoping to get lucky.”